Alirezagrs/Future-Bank/experience.md

 <br>

+# Postman
+### be carful for using method post.
+I was using params in postman for sending data that it was wrong and I got error.
+I should have gone in tab Body then using with raw and send a json format.

 # AbstractBaseUser
 ### every programs need 3 definite fileds ==> password , last_login , is_active because of that django has implemented into it and ERD should be affected by this model and also is_admin for admin panel ==> change ERD!!!